 Core Solutions Group Limited

-John Sturrock QC – Core Solutions Group LimitedJohn Sturrock QC is Core Solutions Group Limited's founder and senior mediator.
-Sturrock, who is also a door tenant at Brick Court Chambers, has been involved in hundreds of mediations, which cover a broad range of disputes in the public and private sectors in the UK, mainland Europe, Middle East and Africa.
+John Sturrock QC – Core Solutions Group LimitedCore Solutions Group Limited's John Sturrock QC is its founder and senior mediator, as well as being a door tenant at Brick Court Chambers.
+Sturrock's track record includes the mediation of hundreds of cases, covering a wide range of claims in commercial, professional, public sector and political settings in the UK, mainland Europe, Middle East and Africa.

-John Fordham – Stephenson HarwoodJohn Fordham at Stephenson Harwood is 'a terrific mediator who has gravitas and is very approachable and diligent'.
-Accredited as a mediator in 1995, he has conducted hundreds of mediations across the full spectrum of high-value and complex, commercial, financial and personal disputes; and has particular strength in financial services matters, including fraud and asset tracing-related disputes.
-As well as his mediations in the UK's key commercial centres, Fordham has acted a mediator in Hong Kong, Dubai, France, Ireland, the Channel Islands and the Isle of Man.
+John Fordham – Stephenson Harwood Accredited as a mediator since 1995, Stephenson Harwood commercial litigation head John Fordham has conducted hundreds of mediations across the full spectrum of commercial, financial and personal disputes.
+In addition to his mediation work in all the main commercial centres in the UK, Fordham has acted as mediator in Hong Kong, Dubai, France, the Channel Islands and the Isle of Man.

 Fraley Bourne Ltd

-Kerry Gwyther – TLT A category A* (elite) mediator on the ADR group panel of mediators, Gwyther's mediation experience includes shareholder and partnership claims, franchising, professional negligence, inheritance, and warranty breaches, indemnities and misrepresentation, among others.
+Kerry Gwyther – TLT A category A* (elite) mediator on the ADR group panel of mediators, Bristol-based Kerry Gwyther also leads ,TLT‘s commercial regulatory practice.
+Gwyther’s mediation experience ranges from shareholder and partnership claims, to disputes concerning professional negligence, inheritance, franchising, and warranty breaches, indemnities and misrepresentation.

-Mark Manley - MediataMark Manley provides a specialist commercial mediation service through mediation company, Mediata.
-Manley has approximately 20 years’ experience as a commercial mediator and has conducted hundreds of commercial mediations.
-He has expertise in mediating general commercial disputes, shareholder and partnership claims, and media, sports and entertainment cases, which frequently involve highly sensitive issues of reputation, commercial interests and confidentiality.
+Mark Manley – Mediata Providing a specialist commercial mediation service through mediation company Mediata, Mark Manley has over 20 years’ experience as a commercial mediator.
+Manley has conducted over 650 commercial mediations; and his track record includes the mediating of media, sports and entertainment cases, which involve commercial interests and reputation and confidentiality issues.

 The Property Mediators